pshriwise/obsidian_work_vault/Projection Plots.md

 The `intersection_found` loop continues until an intersection is not found (_either in the first step b/c we miss the model entirely or after moving through the whole model).

+### Pixel coloring

+After eixting the `intersection_found` loop, a position is created to hold the current color (_We're using a position here, but we should probably alias it for clarityRGBColorf _.
+For each segment of the current pixel, the color is set by mixing